EPA for State and Local Governments

 - The Handbook for Developing Watershed Plans to Restore and Protect Our Waters helps communities, watershed organizations, and state, local, tribal and federal environmental agencies develop and implement watershed plans to meet water quality standards and protect water resources.

-- The Mississippi River/ Gulf of Mexico Watershed Hypoxia Task Force provides executive level direction and support for coordinating the actions of participating organizations working on nutrient management within the Mississippi River/Gulf of Mexico Watershed.
+- The Mississippi River/ Gulf of America Watershed Hypoxia Task Force provides executive level direction and support for coordinating the actions of participating organizations working on nutrient management within the Mississippi River/Gulf of America Watershed.

 - Tools and Resources to Protect Watersheds